Snowpiercer (TV series): Filming

 In January 2017, it was reported that filming for the series was scheduled to begin in mid-March of that year.
 By September 25, pilot director Scott Derrickson indicated that production for the series had officially commenced.
-Reshoots for the pilot, overseen by new director James Hawes, began on August 20, 2018 in Vancouver, British Columbia and concluded on January 24, 2019.
-Principal photography for the second season began on October 21, 2019 in Langley, British Columbia and was originally expected to end on March 20, 2020.
+Reshoots for the pilot, overseen by new director James Hawes, began on August 20, 2018, in Vancouver, British Columbia and concluded on January 24, 2019.
+Principal photography for the second season began on October 21, 2019, in Langley, British Columbia and was originally expected to end on March 20, 2020.
 In March 2020, production was shut down due to the COVID-19 pandemic.
 Lena Hall, who portrays Miss Audrey, confirmed in July 2020 that the last block of episodes for season 2—episodes 9 and 10—were being filmed.
 As of March 11, 2021, filming for the third season was in progress until at least July 23, 2021.
-Filming for the fourth season began on March 28, 2022 and concluded on August 6, 2022.
+Filming for the fourth season began on March 28, 2022, and concluded on August 6, 2022.

 Design

 Despite the series' roots as a graphic novel and film, production designer Barry Robison was told to give the train "its own identity".
-He conceived the massive locomotive on a "very, very long piece of paper," drawing the entire train in "about three days."
-His Vancouver design team, headed by Production Designer Stephen Geaghan, then set out to construct around 20 of the 1,001 cars of various sizes over four soundstages, heeding to TNT's orders to not make the train look "too sci-fi".
+He conceived the massive locomotive on a "very, very long piece of paper", drawing the entire train in "about three days," then set out to construct around 20 of the 1,001 cars of various sizes over four soundstages, following TNT's orders to avoid making the train look "too sci-fi".
 Construction on each of the cars with contrasting classes took less than six weeks and was met with approval from series producer and film director Bong Joon-ho.

+Production designer Stephen Geaghan took over design of the series in Season 2, bringing to life new elements of Snowpiercer, as well as Big Alice and New Eden, unseen in Season 1.

 Release

 Broadcast

 The series debuted on TNT in the United States in the spring of 2020, while Netflix began to air the series globally outside of the United States and China.
 Huanxi Media Group is set to broadcast the first two seasons exclusively in China.

-The series had originally been planned to premiere on May 31, 2020, yet was moved up to May 17, 2020 in early April.
+The series had originally been planned to premiere on May 31, 2020, yet was moved up to May 17, 2020, in early April.
 Brett Weitz, general manager for TNT, stated the earlier premiere was related to the COVID-19 pandemic in order to bring the series to viewers earlier.
 On October 8, 2020, at New York Comic Con, TNT announced the second season was set to premiere on January 25, 2021.
 The third season premiered on January 24, 2022.
+The fourth and final season premiered on July 21, 2024, on AMC.

 Marketing

-Cast members Connelly, Diggs, Wright, Sumner, Hall, and Ogg attended the 2019 San Diego Comic-Con International along with executive producers Manson, Adelstein, and Clements to promote the series and debut its first official trailer.
+Cast members Connelly, Diggs, Wright, Sumner, Hall, and Ogg attended the 2019 San Diego Comic-Con along with executive producers Manson, Adelstein, and Clements to promote the series and debut its first official trailer.
 As part of the promotion for the upcoming series, insect protein bars mimicking those from the film were made available at the event.